Urgent Care Fund

 The Zenna Sayre Urgent Care Fund

-The homeless and mistreated animals in Licking County rely on us to meet their most basic needs.
+The homeless and mistreated animals in Licking County rely on us to meet their most basic needs as well as any medical needs that arise.
 Through the Zenna Sayre Urgent Care Fund, LCHS will be able to serve these vulnerable creatures, providing for their routine veterinary care, their specialized emergency needs and their general health and well-being.

-With a goal of $75,000, we can ensure that each and every animal in the shelter receives the care it so desperately needs and deserves.
+With an annual goal of $100,000, we can ensure that each and every animal in the shelter receives the medical care it so desperately needs and deserves.

 The fund will help cover